Ramon Llull: Religious calling

 In 1263 Llull experienced a series of visions.
 He narrates the event in his autobiography Vita coaetanea ("A Contemporary Life"):

-The vision came to Llull five times in all and inspired in him three intentions: to give up his soul for the sake of God’s love and honor, to convert the Saracens (i.e., Arabs and/or Muslims) to Christianity, and write the best book in the world against the errors of the unbelievers.
+The vision came to Llull five times in all and inspired in him three intentions: to give up his soul for the sake of God's love and honor, to convert the Saracens (i.e., Arabs and/or Muslims) to Christianity, and write the best book in the world against the errors of the unbelievers.

 Following his visions he sold his possessions on the model of Saint Francis of Assisi and set out on pilgrimages to the shrines of Saint Mary of Rocamadour, Saint James, and other places, never to come back to his family and profession.
 When he returned to Majorca he purchased a Muslim slave in order to learn Arabic from him.
 For the next nine years, until 1274, he engaged in study and contemplation in relative solitude.
 He read extensively in both Latin and Arabic, learning both Christian and Muslim theological and philosophical thought.

+In 1270 Llull founded the hermitage of the Holy Trinity in Mallorca, known as Miramar.

 Between 1271 and 1274 Llull wrote his first works, a compendium of the Muslim thinker Al-Ghazali's logic and the Llibre de contemplació en Déu (Book on the Contemplation of God), a lengthy guide to finding truth through contemplation.

 In 1274, while staying at a hermitage on Puig de Randa, the form of the great book Llull was to write was finally given to him through divine revelation: a complex system that he named his Art, which would become the motivation behind most of his life's efforts.

 Missionary work and education

-Llull urged the study of Arabic and other then-insufficiently studied languages in Europe, along with most of his works, to convert Muslims and schismatic Christians.
-He travelled through Europe to meet with popes, kings, and princes, trying to establish special colleges to prepare future missionaries.
+Llull urged the study of Arabic and other languages in Europe, in order to convert Muslims and schismatic Christians.
+He travelled through Europe to meet popes, kings, and princes, trying to establish special colleges to prepare future missionaries.
 In 1276 a language school for Franciscan missionaries was founded at Miramar, funded by the King of Majorca.

 About 1291 he went to Tunis, preached to the Saracens, disputed with them in philosophy, and after another brief sojourn in Paris, returned to the East as a missionary.
 Llull travelled to Tunis a second time in about 1304, and wrote numerous letters to the king of Tunis, but little else is known about this part of his life.

 He returned in 1308, reporting that the conversion of Muslims should be achieved through prayer, not through military force.
 He finally achieved his goal of linguistic education at major universities in 1311 when the Council of Vienne ordered the creation of chairs of Hebrew, Arabic and Chaldean (Aramaic) at the universities of Bologna, Oxford, Paris, and Salamanca as well as at the Papal Court.

-Llull called for the expulsion of Jews who were unwilling to convert to Christianity, and influenced later European monarchs to expel Jews in practice.